Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 less -S Sample*/*_R1_*
 ```

-* Fastq file format
-Each read in a fastq file is four lines long.
+* Fastq File Format - each sequencing read entry is four lines long..

     - Line 1.
 Always begins with an '@' symbol and donates the header.
 This is unique to each sequence and has info about the sequncing run.

     - Line 2.
-The next line is the actual sequencing read for your organism, a 250 bp string of As, Ts, Cs, and Gs.
+The actual sequencing read for your organism, a 250 bp string of As, Ts, Cs, and Gs.

     - Line 3.
 Begins with a '+' symbol, this is the header for the read quality.
 Usually the same as the first line header.